imagineLife/big-site/content/mongo/aggregations/section-overview.md

 MongoDB University has a great free online course, [M121](https://university.mongodb.com/courses/M121/about), dedicated to the aggregation framework - great stuff!

+## What Are Pipelines

+Like an assembly line for data.
+Data "moves through" the assembly line, the pipeline.
+The pipeline is a composition of stages.
+Each stage depends on the previous stage.
+Each stage provides output to the next stage.
+The number of stages is based on the needs of the client.

+## Pipeline Syntax Overview

+`db.coll.aggregate([{stageOne}, {stageTwo}, {...moreStages}], {aggOptions})`

+- an `aggregate` keyword/method on the collection
+- aggregate takes an array followed by an object
+  - the array is a list of aggregation stages
+  - the object is a key/val pair of options for the pipeline

+## Quick Reference Highlights

+Mongo provides a [Quick Reference](https://docs.mongodb.com/manual/meta/aggregation-quick-reference/) for the agg pipeline.
+Some highlights:

+- 30+ aggregation stages with brief definitions
+- 2 db.agg methods on the db level, not colelction level, starting in v3.6
+- which update stages allow for aggregations, and the 3 (_6 with aliases_) stages allowed
+  - fineOneAndUpdate
+  - findAndModify
+  - updateOne
+  - updateMany
+  - Bulk.find.update()
+  - Bulk.find.updateOne()
+  - Bulk.find.upsert()

 ### A Setup For Aggregation

 Get a Mongo instance up & running.